-This dish has only three main ingredients, chicken breasts, crème fraîche, and speculoos, and it takes just 10 minutes to prepare.
-It’s not only unusual and delicious, it’s also a recipe that perfectly represents French home cooking today: it makes supermarket ingredients look stylish and taste haute.
+This dish isn’t only unusual and delicious, but also a recipe that perfectly represents French home cooking today: it makes supermarket ingredients look stylish and taste haute.

 Crème fraîche is really what you should use here, as much for its tang as for its heatability.
 If you must, you can substitute heavy cream, but not sour cream, which will curdle and break over heat.
 And, while I love homemade speculoos, this recipe is best with store-bought.–Dorie Greenspan